jj123llol/plasma-admin-web/Documentation.md

 ## Adding Commands

-The "addcmd" Function Is Used To Make A Command, The Args Are The Name, What Shows Up On The Cmd List, The Function, And To Split The Args Or Not.
+The "addcmd" function is used to make a command.
+The args are the name, what shows up on the cmd list, the function, and whether to split the args or not.

-The "getPlayer" Returns A List Of Player Instances With The Users That Contain The Inputed String In Their Display Or User.
-You Can Also Put "all", "others", "random" or "me".
+The "getPlayer" function returns a list of player instances with the users that contain the inputed string in their display, or user.
+You can alsopPut "all", "others", "random" or "me".

-Example Of Commands:
+Example of commands:

 addcmd("kill", "kill (plr)", function(plr)
     local targets = getPlayer(plr)